 Of course, then it helps if we know what it is that we are trying to do in the first place.

 Part of understanding consciousness is understanding that our consciousness is limited.

-The way to augment this limited ablity to hold things in short term memory is to learn.
+The way to augment this limitation is to learn.